MrTrentDaVinci/SCIS/Greenfield1Start.md

 ### 3.1 Core Problems / Failure Modes

-This program exists to address the following observable problems or failure modes:
+This program exists to address the following **observable problems or failure modes**:

-* *[Problem 1: described as an observable behavior or systemic failure]*
+* *[Problem 1: stated as something that can be observed, measured, or detected]*
 * *[Problem 2]*
 * *[Optional additional problems]*

-Problems must be stated **without embedding solutions** or implied architectures.
+Problems must be stated **without embedding solutions, architectures, or components**.

+**Measurement Commitment:**
+Each stated problem must later map to:

+* One or more **structural metrics**
+* One or more **runtime or operational signals**
+* A clear failure classification path (what “bad” looks like)

+---

 ### 3.2 Desired Outcomes / Capabilities

 If successful, this program will enable the following outcomes:

-* *[Outcome 1: what changes in the world for users or systems]*
+* *[Outcome 1: what measurably changes for users or systems]*
 * *[Outcome 2]*
 * *[Optional additional outcomes]*

-Outcomes describe **capabilities and effects**, not features or implementations.
+Outcomes describe **capabilities and effects**, not features.

+**Measurement Commitment:**
+Each outcome must later be supported by:

+* Outcome-aligned metrics
+* Leading and lagging indicators
+* Clear differentiation between partial success and failure

 ---